Wang-Ji20/Wang-Ji20.github.io/source/_drafts/plt02.md

 ---

 I will not record every detail of programming languages.
-They are documented already in language reports/ specifications with professional but pale tones.
+They are documented already in language reports/ specifications with professional and pale tones.
 Instead, I want to describe a simple concept framework for languages in general.

 ## Syntax vs Semantic